omitobi/dev_ideas/README.md

 Lists the development Idea conceived with date

 ## Github Bot
-- add links of issues or repo (starred) to your list in a specific repo's Readme file and group them
+- add links of issues or repo (starred) to your list in a specific repo's Readme file and group them [13-07-2018] :question: